EnricoMendez/UFactory-ROS2/lectures/U-Lite+Humble.md

 ros2 run ulite6_move square_move
 ```

-Note that the node already enables the joints and set the adequate mode and state so there is no need to run those commands from the terminal.
+Note that the node already enables the joints and sets the adequate mode and state so there is no need to run those commands from the terminal.